RedAngel121/NytePack/README.md

 - [Join The GameNytes Discord!](https://discord.gg/kkjwfuz)
 - Tentative Release Date: Oct 16th

-# WARNING:
-### This pack is not designed to work in a single player enviroment, community server will be designed around this pack
+# WARNING: This pack is not designed to work in a single player enviroment, community server will be designed around this pack
-### Although you are allowed, single player worlds will break repeatedly as the pack is still under heavy development
+### Although you are allowed, single player worlds will break repeatedly as the pack is still under development
 - If you still want to play it then expect your stuff to be reset/borked a lot
-- No, I'm not helping you if something breaks, I'm probably working that problem anyway
+- If something breaks, notify me so I can start working on that problem
 - You can get the pack as a full and always up to date release [here](https://github.com/RedAngel121/NytePack/releases/download/NytePack/NytePack_Installer.zip)
-- Requires Prism or ATLauncher to play, ***CurseForge and Microsoft are not currently compatable.***
+- Requires ATLauncher to play, ***as MultiMC, Prism, CurseForge and Microsoft are not currently compatable.***
-- Once a public server is ready I will be making an announcement in Discord
+- Once a public server is ready I will be making an announcement in [Discord](https://discord.gg/kkjwfuz)

-### Multiplayer Server Rules and things to know:
+### Multiplayer Server Rules and Things to Know:
 - Spawn is a Safe Haven; Protected and Defended.
 Do not find a way to destroy it lest your life be forefit.
 - Food and XP grow your health, both are reset on death.
 Find a way to make better foods and earn more XP to stay alive.
 - PVP is enabled but not encouraged, unsecured items can be stolen if left out... so maybe dont do that.
 - After a Players death, the items will be locked in the corpse for 7 IRL days, after which corpses become lootable.
-- You can Claim Land by purchasing the amount you want, Claims will be deleted after 90 IRL days of inactivity.
+- You can Claim Land by purchasing the amount you want with FLAN, Claims will be deleted after 90 IRL days of inactivity.
+- Claims made by MineColonies do not get deleted, but your colony will suffer if not upkept.
 - Enemies grow stronger with distance from spawn, do not stray far without preparing yourself for that.
 - Different dimensions empower enemies greatly, steel yourself for the fights of your life.
-- More info to come when I feel the need to share it...

 # Pack Basics:
 - Expanded Crops and Growth Overhaul